vpatelsj/simplek8s/README.md

 This is my humble attempt to decouple deployment of Azure resources from the actual provisioning/installation of kubernetes components on the infrastructure.
 By using terraform to deploy azure resources, I am trying to leverage terraform's capability to reconcile when errors happen and detect drift over time.

-Here's a blueprint of a kubernetes cluster deployed via ACS Engine:
+Here's a blueprint of a kubernetes cluster deployed via AKS Engine:
 ![blueprint](images/blueprint.png)

 My first goal is to deploy the above resources via terraform on azure.